BDC Hamburger Icon

 How to find funding for your business

-Although starting your business may require little to no money, there is a good chance you will have to pay for something along the way — especially if you are expanding.
-Take advantage of several resources to help fund your business.
+Although starting your business may require little to no money, there’s a good chance you’ll have to make some kind of investment — especially if you expand.
+Take advantage of the following resources to help fund your business.

-• Business grants.
-Business grants are essentially free money given to help fund businesses.
+• Business grants: Business grants are essentially free money given to help fund businesses.
 However, they often come with requirements and stipulations.
-Business grants are competitive and can be difficult to win, so it is best to only apply for grants you directly qualify for (e.g., business grants for women, business grants for minorities and so on.)
+Business grants are competitive and can be difficult to win, so only apply for grants you clearly qualify for.

-• Crowdfunding.
-If you don’t feel comfortable asking a specific person to help finance your business, consider raising money through crowdfunding (raising money from multiple donors).
+• Crowdfunding: If you don’t feel comfortable asking a specific person to help finance your business, consider raising money through crowdfunding.
 There are four types of crowdfunding: donation, debt, rewards and equity.

-• Saving money.
-As your business makes money, you can nestle away as much money as possible.
-Eventually, you could save enough to expand your successful business.
+• Saving money: As your business earns more, set aside as much money as possible.
+Eventually, you could save enough to expand your successful business when the time is right.

 How to save money when starting a business